jupyterhub/jupyterhub/docs/source/getting-started.md

 ## Security

-**IMPORTANT:** In its default configuration, JupyterHub requires SSL encryption (HTTPS) to run.
-**You should not run JupyterHub without SSL encryption on a public network.**
+**IMPORTANT: You should not run JupyterHub without SSL encryption on a public network.**

 ---

-*Deprecation note:* Removed `--no-ssl` in version 0.7.
+**Deprecation note:** Removed `--no-ssl` in version 0.7.

-JupyterHub versions 0.5 and 0.6 require extra confirmation via `--no-ssl` to allow running without SSL. `--no-ssl` is not needed anymore in version 0.7.
+JupyterHub versions 0.5 and 0.6 require extra confirmation via `--no-ssl` to allow running without SSL using the command `jupyterhub --no-ssl`.
+The `--no-ssl` command line option is not needed anymore in version 0.7.

 ---